The best headphones and earbuds with noise-canceling

 - Smartphone app could be better

-- Vibrates for notifications
+- Neckband doesn't vibrate for notifications

 Bottom line

-The headphone jack has been pulling a disappearing act for the last couple of years, putting the onus on wireless Bluetooth headphones to keep the audio flowing to your ears.
+The headphone jack has pulled a disappearing act for the last couple of years, putting the onus on wireless Bluetooth headphones to keep the audio flowing to your ears.

-If you're willing pay the price, Sony's WH-1000XM4 are the best noise-canceling headphones you can get right now.
-They're fully-loaded with fantastic noise-canceling technology, great sound, long battery life, handy controls and a comfortable fit.
-Finding great wireless headphones or wireless earbuds with equally good ANC performance isn't as easy as it may seem, in spite of how ubiquitous the feature is now becoming.
+If you're willing to pay the price, Sony's WH-1000XM4 are the best noise-canceling headphones you can get right now.
+They're fully loaded with fantastic noise-canceling technology, great sound, long battery life, handy controls, and a comfortable fit.
+Unfortunately, finding great wireless headphones or wireless earbuds with equally good ANC performance isn't as easy as it may seem, despite how ubiquitous the feature is now becoming.

-What makes Sony's pair so good is that the ANC supports everything else that's good about the WH-1000XM4.
-They don't look or sound all that different from their predecessors, but phone calls are better.
-As is any average commute once you can drown out all that background chatter and boring noise.
+What makes Sony's pair even better is that the ANC supports everything else that's good about the WH-1000XM4.
+They don't look or sound all that different from their predecessors, except phone calls are better, as is any average commute once you can drown out all that background chatter and dull noise.

 Credits — The team that worked on this guide